VariableIsUndefined/wordfilter2/README.md

 # wordfilter2

-`wordfilter2` is a lightweight and flexible Python module for filtering and censoring words in text.
+`wordfilter2` is a lightweight and fast Python module for filtering and censoring words in text.
 It is designed to detect and optionally replace offensive, sensitive, or unwanted terms using customizable options such as case sensitivity, partial matching, and replacement strategies.

 ## Features